jcguo123/Iterative-self-checking/README.md

 # Iterative Self-checking for LLM Math Process Validation

 <div>
-🔍 Iterative Self-checking for LLM Math Process Validation 🎯
+🔍 A New Method for Math LLM Verification 🎯
 </div>
 </div>
 <div>